 This will largely depend on the crime.
 The vast majority of crimes end with a police action, for example when a fixed penalty notice is issued or where no further action is possible, and this will show on Police.uk as soon as possible.
 Approximately 16 per cent of crimes are considered by the courts and can take significantly longer to reach a final outcome, depending on the nature of the case.

 Does Police.uk reflect all of the work that is undertaken locally to tackle crime?

 The maps on Police.uk provide information about the location and outcomes of crimes recorded in your area but not the wider work by the police and local partners to help make your community safer.
 You can visit your local police force website, contact your police and crime commissioner, attend a regular beat meeting or get in touch with your Neighbourhood Police Team to find out more.

 How often is the information on the website updated?

 We endeavour to update this website on or before the last working day of each month.
-This update will map incidents reported to the police in the preceding month.
-For example, an incident of crime or anti-social behaviour reported to the police on 10th January will be published on the website on or before the last working day of February.
+This update will map incidents recorded by the police in the preceding month.
+For example, an incident of crime or anti-social behaviour recorded by the police on 10th January will be published on the website on or before the last working day of February.